rjframe/enactor/README.md

 #### Multi-threading

-MainActor doesn't yet multi-thread (well...
-I don't have an event loop yet at all).
+Enactor currently runs all actors in a single thread.

 The initial plan will be: MainActor will spawn a supervisor for each processor core - 1.
-Actors will be registered to each supervisor equally, under the assumption that each actor will on average do the same work, which is often not going to be the case.
+Actors will be registered to each supervisor equally, under the assumption that each actor will on average do the same work (which is not necessarily true).
 Moving an actor from one core to another is not yet supported, but they can communicate across cores just as they do other actors on the same core.

-In time I'll do proper multi-threading and you'll be able to swap schedulers with anything you like; I'm waiting to see how the current memory-management tools in D are going to change before jumping in on this.
+In time I'll do proper multi-threading and you'll be able to swap schedulers with custom implementations; I'm waiting to see how the current memory-management tools in D are going to change before jumping in on this.
 I'm  beginning small, ensuring I have something, and will test and improve/replace as we go along.